terrylinooo/cache-master/README.txt

 * Extremely light-weight and high-performace.
 * Support up to 8 cache drivers such as Redis, Memcache, Memcached, APC, APCu, WinCache, MySQL and SQLite.
 * Detailed cache statistics, easy to manage.
+* Benchmark information in the footer area or a widget.

 Notice: